vkstoychev/vkstoychev/README.md

 ### Hi there 👋

+Hello, my name is Vladimir Stoychev and I am currently actively studying the C# programming language.
+I am a student at SoftUni software university.

 <!--
 **vkstoychev/vkstoychev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.